 Picking a processor is one of the tougher choices you’ll make when buying a new desktop PC or laptop.
 Intel makes most of the CPUs on the market, but which is the best Intel processor for you?

 However, the chip-maker makes a lot of CPUs.
 There are various models – not just for desktops and laptops, but different styles within these categories too.
 Here, we’ll break down the differences between Core i3 and Core i9, and look at what the jumble of numbers and letters in an Intel CPU name actually mean.

-Unless you want to shop for a refurbished or end-of-line bargain, first make sure you look at a current CPU model.
-We’re in the age of the 8th-generation Intel CPU.
+Unless you want to shop for a refurbished or end-of-line bargain, first make sure you look at a 8th or 9th Gen CPU model.

 The letter at the end of a CPU’s name is the second most important part of the Intel code to note.
 In desktop CPUs, you’ll see either no letter at all, or a ‘K’.